Interact via the CLI

 Execution

-Executing a command on a WASM contract involves sending a message to the contract.
+Executing a command on a Wasm contract involves sending a message to the contract.

 Execute a command on a wasm contract